massquantity/LibRecommender/docs/source/tutorial.rst

 Now we have about 1 million data.
 In order to perform evaluation after training, we need to split the data into train, eval and test data first.
-In this tutorial we will simply use :class:`~libreco.data.random_split`.
+In this tutorial we will simply use :meth:`~libreco.data.random_split`.
 For other ways of splitting data, see :doc:`user_guide/data_processing`.

 .. _two parts:

 ..
 NOTE::

-   For now, We will only use first half data for training.
+   For now, We will only use **first half data** for training.
 Later we will use the rest data to retrain the model.

 Process Data & Features